romainbrenguier/Speculoos/README.md

 When this is done run:
 > make

+This compiles the Speculoos Compiler and the necessary libraries.
-To generate some examples, run:
+To test the compiler on some examples, run:

-> make cycles
-> && make matrix
+> make test

+## The Speculoos language
+The Speculoos compilers accepts some basic language that can be compiled to AIGER.
+Some examples are provided in the examples directory.
+However Speculoos is more powerful when used through its Libraries

+To compile one example, try:
+> ./speculoosCompiler.byte examples/ex1.spec

+## Ocaml Library
-## Compiling with Speculoos
+### Compiling with Speculoos

 We recommend using ocamlbuild.
 For instance the command:
 > ocamlbuild -tag use_ocaml-cudd -tag use_ocaml-aiger examples/rising_edge.native --